b00f/b00f.github.io/docs/_posts/2023-05-21-securing_cloud_server.md

 sudo passwd --delete --lock root
 ```

-This command deletes the root password and lock it.
+This command deletes the root password and locks it.
 You can test if the root is locked:

 ```bash